AndiLuo/AndiLuo/README.md

 <!-- </div> -->

 ### About Me 😀
-I'm a full-stack developer with 2 years experience in this industry so I'm always looking for oppurtunities to learn and expand my development capabilities!
+I'm a full-stack developer with 2 years experience in this industry.
+I'm always looking for oppurtunities to learn and expand my development capabilities!

 ## Things I like to do
 - Playing guitar and jamming out 🎸!